jonyo/toypad/README.md

 # dimensions-toypad

 This is a library that can be used to interact with the Lego Dimensions toypad.
-This project is an indipendent project meant to let you interact with the toypad outside of the game itself.
+This project is an independent project meant to let you interact with the toypad outside of the game itself.

 # Installation
 You can install it in your own project: